flutter/website/src/docs/cookbook/navigation/hero-animations.md

 );
 ```

+{{site.alert.note}}
-Note: this code is identical to what we had on the first screen!
-In general, you
+  This code is identical to what you have on the first screen.
-could create a reusable Widget instead of repeating code, but for this example,
+  As a best practice, you would create a reusable widget instead of
-we'll duplicate the code for demonstration purposes.
+  repeating code, but for purposes of demonstration, the example
+  duplicates the code.
+{{site.alert.end}}

 ## Complete example